manishapalsam/TODOAPP/README.md

 1)Navigate to todoappfrontend folder cd todoappfrontend

+2) In config.js file set base url of web api

-2)Install dependencies
+3)Install dependencies
 npm install

-3)start vite devlopment server npm run dev
+4)start vite devlopment server npm run dev

 ->>the frontend should now be running at your localhost